- Anti Bullying Policy

-16.4 Staff at schools with boarding provision can seek advice in the first instance from the MASH - Multi-Agency Safeguarding Hub when the child’s home address is not Dorset.
+16.4 Staff at schools with boarding provision can seek advice in the first instance from the CHAD – Children’s Advice and Duty Service when the child’s home address is not Dorset.
 (See Appendix 1 for contact details).

 16.5 Where the child already has an allocated social worker, that person or a manager or duty worker in the same team must be contacted promptly.

 16.6 A written record will then be made (ideally on a standard school ‘concern’ form) of what was said, including the child’s own words, as soon as possible and given to the DSL.

 16.7 If the child can understand the significance and consequences of making a referral to social workers, they will be asked for their views.
 It will be explained that whilst their views will be considered, the school has a responsibility to take whatever action is required to ensure the child’s safety and that of other children.

 16.8 The DSL will decide whether to contact parents at this stage, judging whether to do so, it is necessary to consider if contacting the parents/carers is likely to place the child at risk of harm from their parent’s/carers actions or reactions - for example in circumstances where there are concerns that a serious crime such as sexual abuse, domestic violence or induced illness has taken place.
 If in any doubt, the DSL or staff member will call the Children social care first and agree when parents/carers should be contacted and by whom.
 The reason for the decision not to contact parents first will be recorded in the child’s school child protection file.

 16.9 A child protection referral from a professional cannot be treated as anonymous.